liatrio/devops-bootcamp/docs/4/containers-docker.md

 # Dockerhub

+Similar to more traditional software artifacts, containerized application images are usually deployed to a centralized repository when they are released.
+From the repository they can be deployed into runtime environments or consumed as dependencies for other applications.

-Another important use of creating releases is when releasing container images to Dockerhub.
-[Dockerhub](https://hub.docker.com/) is the default container registry for Docker.
+[Dockerhub](https://hub.docker.com/) is the defacto default container registry for Docker.
 In short, this means that Dockerhub provides repositories to create, manage, and find container images.

 ## Exercise